Statistics from Altmetric.com

 Study selection and analysis

-Randomised controlled trials (RCTs) comparing atypical versus typical antipsychotics in people in the early phase …
+Randomised controlled trials (RCTs) comparing atypical versus typical antipsychotics in people in the early phase of psychosis and assessing the outcomes of interest …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.